-The Balsam Fir is a medium-sized coniferous tree, which can tolerate a wide range of shade, soil and moisture conditions.
-This species is a large conical tree with resin blisters on older trunks.
+The Balsam Fir is a medium-sized coniferous tree, which can reach heights of 10-25 m.
+Balsam Fir may also be referred to as Canada Balsam, Eastern Fir, or Bracted Balsam Fir.
+This species of tree is conical in shape, with resin blisters on older trunks.
 Balsam Firs produce sticky, dark, upright and erect cones which shed seeds during the fall, while cone structures remain on the tree.
 Balsam Firs have shallow roots and have been known to blow over easily.
-This species produces leaves which are alternate, flat and narrow.
-Their dark green needles have rounded or notched tips, splayed in two ranks on the twig.
+This species produces needles which are alternate, flat and narrow.
+Their dark green needles have rounded or notched tips, two white lines underneath, and are splayed in two ranks on the twig.

 - Over 3m